Buying real estate in Mozambique?

 Do banks lend to US citizens in Mozambique in 2026?

-As of early 2026, some banks in Mozambique do offer mortgage financing to foreigners including US citizens, but approval is significantly harder than for local salaried borrowers, and most international buyers end up purchasing with cash due to the high interest rates and strict requirements.
+As of early 2026, some banks in Mozambique do offer mortgage products to US citizens, but getting approved is typically harder than for local salaried borrowers because banks price in extra risk for foreign income, currency exposure, and documentation complexity.

-The main reason some banks in Mozambique are hesitant to lend to American borrowers specifically is the US government's FATCA reporting requirements, which create extra compliance work for foreign financial institutions and lead some to avoid US clients altogether.
+The main reason some banks in Mozambique are hesitant to lend to American borrowers specifically is the compliance burden tied to US tax regulations (FATCA reporting and potential withholding requirements), which creates extra administrative work for the bank on top of the usual foreign-borrower risk assessment.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Mozambique.